shreyapuff/shreyapuff/README.md

 ### 🌸 About Me

-I'm Shreya — a frontend designer-developer focused on creating interfaces that *feel*.
-I combine soft visuals with intentional logic to build experiences that are not only usable, but emotionally resonant.
+I'm Shreya — a frontend designer-developer creating interfaces that *feel*.
+I blend soft visuals with intentional logic to build experiences that are not only usable, but emotionally resonant.

 I care about:
 - 💖 Emotionally responsive, minimal UI